 What is physiotherapy?

 Physiotherapy is an important part of treatment for most people with arthritis.
-It’s run by physiotherapists, who are part of a team of healthcare professionals who help you to resume or maintain an active and independent life both at home and work.
-They’re experts in assessing movement and can show you how to protect your joints.
-Your physiotherapist will:
+Physiotherapists are part of a team of healthcare professionals who help you to resume or maintain an active and independent life both at home and work.
+They’re experts in assessing movement and can also show you how to protect your joints.

 - offer advice and reassurance

 - help you to feel confident about managing your condition

 - set appropriate goals to keep you as active as possible.

 Specialist physiotherapists are trained in diagnosing and treating joint and muscle problems, and your GP may refer you to a specialist physiotherapist rather than to a rheumatologist or orthopaedic surgeon.

 It's important that you try to keep active when you have arthritis.
 Many people worry that exercise will increase their pain or damage their joints.
 But joints are designed to move, and inactivity weakens the muscles.